owulveryck/cortical/README.md

 The "processing units" are called _Cortexes_ and do not need to be aware of any web mechanism.

+## _Cortical_? _Cortex_? is it related to ML?

+Actually I have developed this code as a support for my tests with tensorflow, Google Cloud Plafeform and AWS ML services.
+I needed a way to capture images from my webcam and to speak out loud.
+I have used my chrome browser for this purpose.
+Every Cortex is a specific ML implementation (eg a _Memory Cortex_ that captures all the images and send them to a cloud storage is needed for training models).

+I will [blog](blog.owulveryck.info) about it soon.

 ### Cortexes

 A cortex is any go code that provides two functions: